 So then a dynamic EQ can be set up to control the dynamics of certain bands with different controls, allowing more dynamic control over an audio track, bus or potentially even a master (though tread lightly).

-Note that, just because dynamic EQ is useful, doesn’t necessarily mean it’s worth putting on everything.
-Dynamic EQ plugins will require more CPU to run than “regular” EQ plugins and overdoing it can lead to the overloading of the computer and DAW.
-If a “static” EQ will do the job, it’s often best to keep it simple and choose to use the plugin with lower CPU demands.
+Note that just because dynamic EQ is useful doesn't necessarily mean it's worth putting on everything.
+Dynamic EQ plugins will require more CPU to run than “regular” EQ plugins, and overdoing it can overload the computer and DAW.
+If a “static” EQ will do the job, it's often best to keep it simple and choose to use the plugin with lower CPU demands.